lindaprotocol/documentation-en/docs/api/http.md

 Description: Immediately cancels all pending (not yet unlocked) unfreeze requests for an account.
 This has a dual effect:

-* Restakes: All TRX from the canceled unfreezing requests are immediately restaked for the same resource type.
+* Restakes: All LIND from the canceled unfreezing requests are immediately restaked for the same resource type.
-* Withdraws: Any TRX from unfreeze requests that have already completed their 14-day pending period is automatically withdrawn to the account's balance.
+* Withdraws: Any LIND from unfreeze requests that have already completed their 14-day pending period is automatically withdrawn to the account's balance.

 ```
 curl -X POST http://127.0.0.1:8090/wallet/cancelallunfreezev2 -d